Buy Canadian Maple Leaf Gold Coins

 The Maple Leaf gold coin has a weight of exactly 1 troy ounce or 31.103 grams - meaning that there is almost exactly one troy ounce of pure gold in each gold bullion coin.

-What Size is the Gold Maple Coin and What design is on a Gold Maple Leaf Coin?
+What is the Size and Design of Gold Maple Leaf Coin?

-These Canadian gold bullion coins (1 oz) have and a diameter of 30mm and a thickness of 2.87mm.
+These Canadian 1 oz gold bullion coins have a diameter of 30mm and a thickness of 2.87mm.

 On the reverse of the coin is a highly detailed near proof quality representation of a Maple Leaf, Canada’s national emblem.